 The deferred sales due to the facilities’ closure is expected to be recognized during 2021.
 Neles has operations in several regions where the Covid-19 pandemic continues to cause disruptions.
 There continue to be risks of similar temporary closures of local Neles operations as those experienced in Brazil and India.

 The global logistics situation continues to be challenging.
 The availability of transportation and difficulties in arranging logistics by Neles or its customers has caused delays in our deliveries.
 In addition, we have experienced shortages of electronic components causing delays in deliveries.
 We expect to catch up with these delays during the second half of 2021, but risks related to the logistics situation continue.

-During the second and third quarters, management took proactive measures to ensure the safety of employees, and to control costs and preserve cash flow to protect Neles’ financial position.
-The measures included a variety of enforced safety procedures at manufacturing sites, remote working and strict travel restrictions, cuts on external spending across the organization, as well as cost-saving and optimization activities.
+Since the second quarter of 2020, Neles has taken proactive measures to ensure the safety of employees, control costs and preserve cash flow to protect the company’s financial position.
+The measures have included a variety of enforced safety procedures at manufacturing sites, remote working, travel restrictions, cuts to external spending across the organization, as well as cost-saving and optimization activities.

 Increased attention has also been paid to managing net working capital.
 There have been no material credit losses or order cancellations.